memgraph/networkx-guide/docs/algorithms/community-detection/girvan–newman.md

 The image above shows an undirected graph colored based on the betweenness centrality of each vertex from least (red) to greatest (blue).

+Read more about it at the [betweenness centrality](/algorithms/centrality-algorithms/betweenness-centrality) page.

 ## Pseudocode

 In each iteration, calculate the betweenness centrality for all edges in the graph.
 Remove the edge with the highest centrality.
 Repeat until there are no more edges left.